-- 8.4.
-EV is described as the total value of the equity in a business plus the value of its debt and debt related liabilities, minus any cash or cash equivalents to meet those liabilities. - 8.5.
+- 7.4.
+EV is described as the total value of the equity in a business plus the value of its debt and debt related liabilities, minus any cash or cash equivalents to meet those liabilities. - 7.5.
 The fair EV of the SPVs is estimated using DCF method.
-The valuation requires Investment Manager to make certain assumptions about the model inputs including forecast cash flows, discount rate, and credit risk. - 8.6.
+The valuation requires Investment Manager to make certain assumptions about the model inputs including forecast cash flows, discount rate, and credit risk. - 7.6.
 Valuation is based on estimates of future financial performance or opinions, which represent reasonable expectations at a particular point of time, but such information, estimates or opinions are not offered as predictions or as assurances that a particular level of income or profit will be achieved, a particular event will occur or that a particular price will be offered or accepted.
 Actual results achieved during the period covered by the prospective financial analysis will vary from these estimates and the variations may be material.

-- 8.7.
+- 7.7.
 Accordingly, I have conducted sensitivity analysis on certain model inputs, the results of which are as indicated below: - 1.
-Weighted Average Cost of Capital (WACC) by increasing / decreasing it by 1.0% - 2.
+Weighted Average Cost of Capital (WACC) by increasing / decreasing it by 1.0%; - 2.
+Cost of Debt by increasing / decreasing it by 1.0%; and - 3.
 Expenses by increasing / decreasing it by 20%